majarspeed/Voron-9mm-belt-mod/readme.md

 100% in testing use at your own risk STL's when testing is done.
+I made all the edits multiple times to make all the versions of parts.
+Like the Y endstop and pinned versions.
+I am postive there are mistakes or errors.
+If you find an issues let me know so I can get it corrected.
+Thanks and I hope you enjoy it.

 Changes:
 added cad for embedded y endstops in a motor upper 11/15/22